gordonje/missourian_analytics/README.md

 This CMS is built in [Django](https://www.djangoproject.com/) with a a MySQL backend.
 Attempts to import the .sql file directly into Postgres failed miserably (not all that shocking), so we had to do a little extra work.
 Still worth it so as to get to pull things together into Postgres.

-So we have to spin up a MySQL server.
+We have to spin up a MySQL server.
 If you don't already have MySQL, Mac folks, again use Homebrew (everyone else figure it out).
 And even if you already have MySQL, you should first make sure everything is up-to-date.
 Run `brew doctor` then `brew update` then `brew upgrade mysql`.
 You might need to run this last command more than once, as I did, in order to get to the latest version.

 Then you need to start the MySQL server.
 Though, this step gave us a bit of trouble: